-The Department of Education may take up to six weeks to process your FAFSA application.
-You can check on the status of your application online on the www.fafsa.ed.gov. site and using a government-issued PIN identification.
+The Department of Education may take up to two weeks to process your FAFSA application.
+You can check on the status of your application online on the www.fafsa.ed.gov . site and using a government-issued FSA ID.

 When the application has been processed, you will receive via email or through the U.S. mail a Student Aid Report (SAR) with an Expected Family Contribution (EFC) number.
-The EFC is used to determine your eligibility for grant, loan, and work study programs and be considered in the Financial Aid Package that the university gives you.
+The EFC is used to determine your eligibility for grant, loan, and work study programs and be considered in the financial aid package.

 The federal government expects that families will be responsible for students expenses while in college to the extent of their abilities.
 The EFC is derived from a standard formula set by the Department of Education.
 Only very low income families will have a zero EFC, and most families will be expected to do what they can to help students, given their income, assets, and other means of support.